 A few ideas to maximise performance of unpowered ground-effect floors/diffusers

-The two concepts on this page are both results of spontaneous thoughts and ideas that I've had over the last few months regarding floors, diffuser, and ground effect.
+The concepts on this page are results of spontaneous thoughts and ideas that I've had over the last few months.
 This post is mostly me just putting these ideas to (digital) paper.
 As such, they are mostly untested concepts for the time being.
 I might test various elements of them in the future though, which would warrant a "part 2" post.

 This does introduce complexities in optimisation of the Venturi area.
 Where a fan would be optimised for maximum static pressure and/or mass flow, the focus now shifts to effective flow entrainment.